fbpx

 Pros of Customization:

-• Ideal custom software will complement the capabilities of the current tool and won’t conflict with current business procedures or tools.
+• Ideal custom software solutions will complement the capabilities of the current tool and won’t conflict with current business procedures or tools.

 • Your solution can eventually be turned into a for-profit product that you can sell because the code you write is your property.